8 officer-involved shootings reported in Colorado in a week

-DENVER — In the last week, law enforcement around Colorado has been involved in nine separate shootings.
+DENVER — In the last eight days, law enforcement around Colorado has been involved in 10 separate shootings.
 The shootings have taken place throughout the state from Pueblo to the south to Fort Collins in the north - Aurora in the east and Frisco in the west.

 Since Jan.
-9, law enforcement in the city of Pueblo, Westminster, Colorado Springs, Fort Collins, Pueblo County, Frisco, Aurora, Englewood and Fort Lupton have opened fire on suspects.
+9, law enforcement in the city of Pueblo, Westminster, Colorado Springs, Fort Collins, Pueblo County, Frisco, Aurora, Englewood, Fort Lupton and Greeley have opened fire on suspects.

 While no officers have been killed in Colorado so far 2019, at least one has been injured in these incidents.

-Three suspects have been killed and at least four have been injured.
+Three suspects have been killed and at least five have been injured.

 Below is a list of the officer-involved shootings reported in Colorado over the last week.